POET-Simulator/POET/README.md

 The following variables and functions must be declared:
 - `model_file_path` [*string*]: Path to the Keras model file with which the AI surrogate model is initialized.
-- `validate_predictions(predictors, prediction)` [*function*]: Returns a boolean vector of length `nrow(predictions)`.
-The output of this function defines which predictions are considered valid and which are rejected.
-Regular simulation will only be done for the rejected values, and the results will be added to the training data buffer of the AI surrogate model.
+- `validate_predictions(predictors, prediction)` [*function*]: Returns a
+boolean vector of length `nrow(predictions)`.
+The output of this function defines which predictions are considered valid and which are rejected. the predictors and predictions are passed in their original original (not transformed) scale.
+Regular simulation will only be done for the rejected values.
+The input data of the rejected rows and the respective true results from simulation will be added to the training data buffer of the AI surrogate model.
 Can eg. be implemented as a mass balance threshold between the predictors and the prediction.

 The following variables and functions can be declared: